Luis Robert Player Props: White Sox vs. Reds

 Luis Robert At The Plate

-- Robert has an RBI in eight of 31 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in two contests.
+- Robert has had at least one RBI in 28.1% of his games this season (nine of 32), with two or more RBI five times (15.6%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.